 The Group has pre-determined benchmarks that must be met in order to trigger payments under the STI.
-In summary, the benchmarks set by the Remuneration Committee for 2012 and 2011 were as follows:
+In summary, the benchmarks set by the Remuneration Committee for 2013 and 2012 were as follows:

 - A minimum "hurdle" of net profit before tax ("NPBT") must be achieved prior to any incentive being paid.
 From 2008 this hurdle was set at 20% of weighted net assets of the prior year.
-From 2011 this hurdle was increased to 25% of weighted net assets of the prior year. - A fixed percentage of NPBT above this hurdle may be allocated to the incentive pool.
+From 2011 this hurdle was increased to 25% of weighted net assets of the prior year.
+This hurdle was not met in the current financial year and therefore there was no bonus pool generated in the year ended 30 June 2013. - A fixed percentage of NPBT above this hurdle may be allocated to the incentive pool.
 From 2008 this was set at 35% (i.e. 35% of any NPBT over the hurdle may be allocated to the incentive pool). - The incentive pool is capped at the total salaries paid to those employees eligible to participate (there is no individual cap within the pool). - Once the pool size is quantified, the Remuneration Committee determines the amount, if any, of the STI to be allocated to each executive following consideration of the individual employee's contribution.
 Since 2008 the Remuneration Committee has not distributed the full amount of the total incentive pool available.
-The Remuneration Committee has allocated 98% of the available incentive pool to be distributed under the STI in 2012 (2011: 91%).
+In 2012 the Remuneration Committee allocated 98% of the available incentive pool to be distributed under the STI in 2012.
 The unallocated portion of prior years' incentive pools may be used in calculating future incentive pools at the discretion of the Remuneration Committee.
+The unallocated portion carried forward into 2013 was not distributed by the Remuneration Committee. - Payments of amounts awarded to employees under the STI will be paid in the following reporting period, if the employee remains employed by the Group during the loyalty service period under the STI, where 50% of each employee's bonus will be paid on 15 September and on 15 March in the following financial year.